RENCI/pfasdata-backend/README.md

 Add your own password.

-Then create a file nameed .env.db and add the following information to it:
+Then create a file nameed .env.dev.db and add the following information to it:

 POSTGRES_USER=pfasdata
 POSTGRES_PASSWORD=xxxxxxxxx